ms-iot/lsdk/docs/grapeboard.md

 # Building PPA and OP-TEE

 NXP maintains an OP-TEE fork at `https://source.codeaurora.org/external/qoriq/qoriq-components/optee_os`, which is up to date with `https://github.com/OP-TEE/optee_os` as of tags/LSDK-18.09`.
-We build OP-TEE out of `https://github.com/OP-TEE/optee_os` branch `ms-iot`.
+We build OP-TEE out of `https://github.com/ms-iot/optee_os.git` branch `ms-iot`.
+The flexbuild enviorment described bellow will clone this correct branch of OP-TEE for you.

 Everything but U-Boot is built in the "flexbuild" environment, an abomination developed by NXP.
-This repository is forked from flexbuild.
+The LSKD repository is forked from flexbuild.
 The first step in running commands in flexbuild is to cd to the root of this repository and source the `setup.env` script.

 ```
+cd lskd
 source setup.env
 ```